pigpigyyy/moonplus-vim/README.md

-# moonscript-vim
+# moonplus-vim

-Adds syntax highlighting and indent support for MoonScript in vim.
+Adds syntax highlighting and indent support for MoonScript+ in vim.

 ## Install